jhorzek/lesstimate/docs/2-getting-started.md

 Returning this Hessian is useful because it can be used as input for the next optimization if glmnet is used with multiple tuning parameter settings (e.g., $\lambda \in \{0, .1, .2, ..., 1\}$.

+## Advanced settings

+The default settings of the optimizers may not work for your use case.
+Adapting these settings can therefore be crucial for a succesful optimization.
+In the `fitGlmnet` and `fitIsta` functions above, the optimizer settings are adapted using the `controlOptimizer` argument.
+Depending on the optimizer used, different settings can be adapted.

+=== "glmnet"

+    The glmnet optimizer has the following additional settings:

+    - `initialHessian`: an `arma::mat` with the initial Hessian matrix fo the optimizer.
+In case of the simplified interface, this argument should not be used.
+Instead, pass the initial Hessian as shown above
+    - `stepSize`: a `double` specifying the initial stepSize of the outer iteration ($\theta_{k+1} = \theta_k + \text{stepSize} * \text{stepDirection}$)
+    - `sigma`: a `double` that is only relevant when lineSearch = 'GLMNET'.
+Controls the sigma parameter in Yuan, G.-X., Ho, C.-H., & Lin, C.-J. (2012).
+An improved GLMNET for l1-regularized logistic regression.
+The Journal of Machine Learning Research, 13, 1999–2030. https://doi.org/10.1145/2020408.2020421.
+    - `gamma`: a `double` controling the gamma parameter in Yuan, G.-X., Ho, C.-H., & Lin, C.-J. (2012).
+An improved GLMNET for l1-regularized logistic regression.
+The Journal of Machine Learning Research, 13, 1999–2030. https://doi.org/10.1145/2020408.2020421.
+Defaults to 0.
+    - `maxIterOut`: an `int` specifying the maximal number of outer iterations
+    - `maxIterIn`: an `int` specifying the maximal number of inner iterations
+    - `maxIterLine`: an `int` specifying the maximal number of iterations for the line search procedure
+    - `breakOuter`: a `double` specyfing the stopping criterion for outer iterations
+    - `breakInner`: a `double` specyfing the stopping criterion for inner iterations
+    - `convergenceCriterion`: a `convergenceCriteriaGlmnet` specifying which convergence criterion should be used for the outer iterations.
+Possible are `lessSEM::GLMNET`, `lessSEM::fitChange`, and `lessSEM::gradients`.
+    - `verbose`: an `int`, where 0 prints no additional information, > 0 prints GLMNET iterations

+    ``` c++
+    // First, create a new instance of class controlGLMNET:
+    controlGLMNET controlOptimizer = controlGlmnetDefault()
+    // Next, adapt the settings:
+    controlOptimizer.maxIterOut = 1000;
+    // pass the argument to the fitGlmnet function:
+    lessSEM::fitResults fitResult_ = lessSEM::fitGlmnet(
+	      linReg,
+	      startingValues,
+	      parameterLabels,
+	      penalty,
+	      lambda,
+	      theta,
+         // sets Hessian to identity; a better Hessian will help!
+	      initialHessian = arma::mat(1, 1, arma::fill::ones),
+        controlOptimizer = controlOptimizer//,
+        // verbose // set to >0 to get additional information on the optimization
+      );
+    ```

+=== "ista"

+    The ista optimizer has the following additional settings:

+    - `L0`: a `double` controling the step size used in the first iteration
+    - `eta`: a `double` controling by how much the step size changes in inner iterations with $(\eta^i)*L$, where $i$ is the inner iteration
+    - `accelerate`: a `bool`; if  the extrapolation parameter is used to accelerate ista (see, e.g., Parikh, N., & Boyd, S. (2013).
+Proximal Algorithms.
+    Foundations and Trends in Optimization, 1(3), 123–231., p.
+152)
+    - `maxIterOut`: an `int` specifying the maximal number of outer iterations
+    - `maxIterIn`: an `int` specifying the maximal number of inner iterations
+    - `breakOuter`: a `double` specyfing the stopping criterion for outer iterations
+    - `breakInner`: a `double` specyfing the stopping criterion for inner iterations
+    - `convCritInner`: a `convCritInnerIsta` that specifies the inner breaking condition.
+Can be set to `lessSEM::istaCrit` (see Beck & Teboulle (2009);
+     Remark 3.1 on p.
+191 (ISTA with backtracking)) or `lessSEM::gistCrit` (see Gong et al., 2013; Equation 3)
+    - `sigma`: a `double` in (0,1) that is used by the gist convergence criterion.
+Larger sigma enforce larger improvement in fit
+    - `stepSizeIn`: a `stepSizeInheritance` that specifies how step sizes should be carried forward from iteration to iteration.
+  `lessSEM::initial`: resets the step size to L0 in each iteration, `lessSEM::istaStepInheritance`: takes the previous step size as initial value for the next iteration, `lessSEM::barzilaiBorwein`: uses the Barzilai-Borwein procedure, `lessSEM::stochasticBarzilaiBorwein`: uses the Barzilai-Borwein procedure, but sometimes resets the step size; this can help when the optimizer is caught in a bad spot.
+    - `sampleSize`: an `int` that can be used to scale the fitting function down if the fitting function depends on the sample size
+    - `verbose`: an `int`, where 0 prints no additional information, > 0 prints GLMNET iterations

+    ``` c++
+    // First, create a new instance of class controlIsta:
+    controlIsta controlOptimizer = controlIstaDefault()
+    // Next, adapt the settings:
+    controlOptimizer.maxIterOut = 1000;
+    // pass the argument to the fitIsta function:
+    lessSEM::fitResults fitResult_ = lessSEM::fitIsta(
+      	linReg,
+      	startingValues,
+      	parameterLabels,
+      	penalty,
+      	lambda,
+      	theta,
+        controlOptimizer = controlOptimizer//,
+        // verbose // set to >0 to get additional information on the optimization
+      );
+    ```

 ## References